A. E. Waite: Tarot deck

-Waite is best known for his involvement with the Rider–Waite tarot deck, first published in 1910, with illustrations by fellow Golden Dawn member Pamela Colman Smith.
-Waite authored the deck's companion volume, the Key to the Tarot, republished in expanded form in 1911 as the Pictorial Key to the Tarot, a guide to tarot reading.
-The Rider–Waite tarot was notable for illustrating all 78 cards fully, at a time when only the 22 Major Arcana cards were typically illustrated, with the Sola Busca tarot, 1491, being a notable historical exception.
-Prior to the publication of this deck, many esoteric tarot readers used the Tarot de Marseille playing card deck.
-The Rider-Waite deck has gone on to have a large influence on contemporary occult tarot.
+Waite is best known for his involvement with the Rider–Waite Tarot, first published in 1910, with illustrations by his fellow Golden Dawn member Pamela Colman Smith.
+Waite authored the deck's companion volume, the Key to the Tarot, republished in expanded form in 1911 as the Pictorial Key to the Tarot, a guide to tarot-reading.
+The Rider–Waite Tarot was notable for illustrating all 78 cards fully, at a time when only the 22 Major Arcana cards were typically illustrated, with the Sola Busca tarot, 1491, being a notable historical exception.
+Prior to the publication of this deck, many esoteric tarot readers used the Tarot of Marseilles playing card deck.
+The Rider-Waite deck has gone on to have a large influence on contemporary tarot card reading.

 Personal life

-In 1888, he married Ada Lakeman (also called "Lucasta"), and they had one daughter, Sybil.
-From 1900 to 1909, Waite earned a living as a manager for Horlicks, the manufacturer of malted milk.
+In 1888 he married Ada Lakeman (also called "Lucasta"), and they had one daughter, Sybil.
+From 1900 to 1909 Waite earned a living as a manager for Horlicks, the manufacturer of malted milk.

 Lucasta died in 1924.
-In 1933, Waite married Mary Broadbent Schofield.
+In 1933 Waite married Mary Broadbent Schofield.
+Waite died on 19 May 1942 at age 84.

 In popular culture

 H. P. Lovecraft's short story "The Thing on the Doorstep" includes a character named Ephraim Waite.
-According to Robert M. Price, this character was based on A. E. Waite.
+According to Robert M. Price, this character was based on Waite.